Plan an Event

 How to promote your event

-Get your event out there!
+Get your online event out there!
 Spend time thinking about how you'll use your network of contacts to promote your event.
 There is a number ways to do this, see below:

 - » Register your event with us as soon as possible so that we can list it on our What's On page and include it in national and regional press releases.